An Interview with New Southern Voices Poetry Prize Winner Lindsey Alexander

 Lindsey Alexander: I resist telling readers what a book’s about, especially with poetry, which would necessitate dictating themes.
 But I will tell you some of what’s in it.

-Impostor from the Future follows our heroine through Middle American landscapes—the trees with bitter crop of the South; the Midwest, where you can see the tornado before it hits you but your best bet is to throw yourself in a ditch; the duels of a cartoonish West.
+Rodeo in Reverse follows our heroine through Middle American landscapes—the trees with bitter crop of the South; the Midwest, where you can see the tornado before it hits you but your best bet is to throw yourself in a ditch; the duels of a cartoonish West.

 And because it’s poetry, of course it deals in and with time.
 There’s a Portuguese kind of nostalgia, saudade—a yearning for a past (or imagined) future that probably never existed—and suspicion of that.
 Bits of American history are woven throughout, from art history to witches, further time-tampering.
 My imagination is chiefly a time machine.